 Organizational Conflicts of Interest

-To ensure fairness in the consideration of proposals for ONR systems engineering and technical assistance and/or support services, the naval command has implemented policies to protect against organizational conflicts of interest.
+To ensure fairness in the consideration of proposals for ONR systems engineering and technical assistance and/or support services, policies have been implemented to protect against organizational conflicts of interest.